-An inet control channel is a TCP socket listening at the specified ip_port on the specified ip_addr , which can be an IPv4 or IPv6 address.
-An ip_addr of (asterisk) is interpreted as the IPv4 wildcard address; connections are accepted on any of the system's IPv4 addresses.
-To listen on the IPv6 wildcard address, use an ip_addr of ::.
+An inet control channel is a TCP socket listening at the specified ip\port on the specified ip\addr, which can be an IPv4 or IPv6 address.
+An ip\addr of \ (asterisk) is interpreted as the IPv4 wildcard address; connections are accepted on any of the system's IPv4 addresses.
+To listen on the IPv6 wildcard address, use an ip\addr of ::.

 If no port is specified, port 80 is used for HTTP channels.
-The asterisk () cannot be used for ip_port.
+The asterisk (\) cannot be used for ip\port.

 Attempts to open a statistics channel are restricted by the optional allow clause.
-Connections to the statistics channel are permitted based on the address_match_list.
-If no allow clause is present, named accepts connection attempts from any address; since the statistics may contain sensitive internal information, it is highly recommended to restrict the source of connection requests appropriately.
+Connections to the statistics channel are permitted based on the address\match\list.
+If no allow clause is present, named accepts connection attempts from any address.
+Since the statistics may contain sensitive internal information, the source of connection requests must be restricted appropriately so that only trusted parties can access the statistics channel.